GENESIS ONE TO ELEVEN – CAN YOU BELIEVE IT?

 Yes, there is.
 About 300 B.C.
 Egypt controlled most of the Middle East.
 At that time classical Greek was the language of the common man throughout most of the area.
 At the request of the ruler of Egypt, Ptolemy, seventy (this is the traditional number) Hebrew scholars were assembled in Alexandria and they translated the ancient Hebrew Scriptures into classical Greek.
 This became what we know today as the Alexandrian Septuagint, or LXX.
 For more complete information regarding this, please see The Alexandrian Septuagint History.

-Since that time, there have been many translations called “Septuagint,” in which Hebrew has been translated to Greek, but the ONLY one done before the time of Christ, or even before 100 A.D. and the Council of Jamnia, is the Alexandrian Septuagint.
+Since that time, there have been many translations called “Septuagint,” in which Hebrew has been translated to Greek, but the ONLY one done before the time of Christ, or even before 100 A.D. and the Council of Jamnia, is the original Alexandrian Septuagint (it has become common to call a number of translations from Hebrew to Greek "Septuagints," regardless of when the translation was made or from what text).
 We no longer have the original Alexandrian, or Alexandrine as it is also called, Septuagint.
 We do have versions which show us where the ancient Alexandrian LXX differs from the more recent texts, however.
+The one most commonly available is Brentons.
+However the online version does not have the footnotes which show where the ancient text differs from the text used for that book.
+Only the hard copy, the actual book itself, has these footnotes that we are aware of.
 It is in these references we find exact matches for all the quotes our Lord and the Apostles used when referring to the Hebrew Scriptures, which we call the Old Testament.
 The other Septuagints are all based on the Masoretic text.

 There is one example in particular which illustrates the quote problem.
 In Hebrews 1:6 we find “And again, when God brings his firstborn into the world, he says, ‘Let all God’s angels worship him.’”
 That is from the NIV there, but all the versions contain this quote.
 What is being quoted?
-Deuteronomy 32:43.
-But if you go to that verse in the Old Testament the quote is simply not there.
+The footnotes or text notes say Deuteronomy 32:43.
+But if you go to that verse in any of our Old Testaments the quote is simply not there.
 Not in any form at all.
-Unless you go to the Alexandrian LXX.
-And there it is.
+It is, however, in the Alexandrian LXX.
 It is also in the Dead Sea Scrolls.
+This is strong evidence that the material the Apostles knew and were quoting from was either the ancient Alexandrian LXX or something very close to it.

 A word about the Dead Sea Scrolls.
 There are two groups of them: those written and hidden before 70 A.D. (when the Romans conquered Jerusalem) and those written and hidden after 100 A.D.
 Those written before 70 A.D. contain the exact wording we find in the Alexandrian LXX.
 Those written after 100 A.D. contain a different wording: that chosen by the Council of Jamnia and in accord with the Masoretic text, which was the result of their work.